AnymouseProphet/anymouse/anymouse.md

 ### `\RequirePackage{substitutefont}`

-Only loaded if the `tipa` and or `greek` options are passed to `anymouse.sty`.
+Only loaded if the `tipa` option is passed to `anymouse.sty`.

-This package is used to tell the LaTeX font engine where to get the fonts needed to render content in the `T3` and `LGR` encoding used for typesetting IPA and non-mathematical Greek.
+This package is used to tell the LaTeX font engine where to get the fonts needed to render content in the `T3` encoding used for the 8-bit typesetting of IPA.

 ### `\RequirePackage[noenc]{tipa}`